 8).
 Cotton Ball Reward System

 Using our Reward System.
 If you have not read about our Cotton Ball Reward System, I would suggest trying it.
 It encourages our kids to do nice things for others.
 Focusing on the positive works!

 Just as you finished reading about time together, I want to remind you that your children also need some space.
 Independent play or time to relax is important for your child (and for you).
-Offering alone time is a great way to let your children have time to reflect, to have quiet, and to miss each other a bit.
+Offering alone time is a great way to let your children have time to reflect, be in a quiet environment, and miss each other a bit.